smotrova/Python-Jobs-DemandedSkills/README.md

 _"Python, R or SQL?"_

-Web scraping

-* getting job posts data from Indeed

-* the data collected contains job title, company, location, full job description

-* the dataset includes job posts in data analysis domain in Germany for the last quarter 2019
+Data collected from Indeed web site contains job advertesments posted in the last quarter 2019 in Germany for data professionals.

-Text analytics

-* statistics for job adverts

-* text cleaning

-* bag-of-words model

-* binary document-term matrix
+An analysis of job descriptions shows

+> * A majority of job advertisements in Berlin are in English, while in the rest of country German is more frequently used for job descriptions.

+> * Berlin is a top city to find new opportunities for data professionals.

+> * Python and SQL are the most commonly demanded skills for Data Science, Data Engineer and Data Analyst role types.

+> * SQL, Tableau and Python are most demand skills for for a BI Analyst role.

+> * SQL, Python and R are most demand for a Data Analyst role.